facebook/relay/docs/modern/RelayCompiler.md

 Typically you will not need to import your generated definitions.
 The [Relay Babel plugin](./babel-plugin-relay.html) will convert the `graphql` literals to `require()` the generated files.

-However the Relay Compiler also automatically generats flow types, as [type comments](https://flow.org/en/docs/types/comments/).
+However the Relay Compiler also automatically generates flow types, as [type comments](https://flow.org/en/docs/types/comments/).
 To import the types:

 ```javascript
 import type {DictionaryComponent_word} from './__generated__/DictionaryComponent_word.graphql';